TPapiernik/Module_16_Challenge/README.md

 **YES**, on average, there is positivity bias for reviews submitted by customers participating in the Vine Program.

+### Future Steps

+An interesting follow-on analysis would be to dive deeper into the implications for review sentiment analysis as raised above in the **Profanity Check** Section.
+Is there a statistically-significant difference in Star Rating between reviews that mention profanify, and those that do not?

 -- END --